kyle-jennings/benjamin/readme.txt

 * Fixed more untranslated text
 * Refactored some files to be more legible
 * Moved the post format markup out of the hero to just before the content

+* 2.0.7
+* removed some unused vars from the primary menu

+* 2.0.8
+* moved post format admin forms over to the franklin plugin
+* replaced some code with WordPress specific functions
+* escaped some WP functions
+* added a notice to download Franklin